+She took a pair of sunglasses from an apron pocket and put them on.
+"No. But rested."
 "That is better."

-it."
-The woman stood up.
+The woman got up.
 "I suppose.
 Thank you--for staying."
 "Sure.
 Hangover's a bitch.
 I'm Gigi.
-Who died?"
-"A friend," said the woman.
-'I only had two; she was the last."
-"I'm sorry," Gigisaid.
-"Where's he taking her?"
+Who died?" first and the "A friend," said the woman.
+"I had two; she was the last."
+"Aw, I'm sorry," Gigi said.
+"Where's he taking her?
 The guy in the hearse."
-"Far. a lake named for her.
+"Far.
+To a lake named for her.
 Superior.
-That's how she wanted "He want to ak a pair of purchased "No. But rested." parket and put themany "Who else lives here?
-You didn't de all this food, did you?"
-The woman shook her head, accel filled a saucepars with water.
-"What will you do now?"
-"Gigi Gigi Gigi Gigi Gigi.
+That's how she wanted it."
+"Who else lives here?
+You didn't cook all this food, did you?"
+The woman filled a saucepan with water and shook her head.
+JONNA "What will you do now?"
+"Gigi Gigi Gigi Gigi.
 That's what frogs sing.
 What did your mother name you?"
+Oh her.
 "She gave me her own name."
 "Well?"
 "Grace."
 "Grace.
 What could be better?"
 Nothing.
 Nothing at all.
-Mercy and simple good fortune seemed to have fled on a July day years later.
-Grace alone might have to do.
-But from where would it come, she wondered, and how fast?
+If ever there came a morning when mercy and simple good fortune took to their heels and fled, grace alone might have to do.
+But from where would it come and how fast?
 In that holy hollow between sighting and following through could grace slip through at all?